-Clearly, leadership is not as invested in cyber security as it is in sales, for example.
-The daunting task of surveying and securing an entire, dynamic ecosystem worth of data can be mitigated by focusing on securing identity and endpoints.
+Clearly, leadership is not as invested in cyber security as it is in sales.
+The daunting task of surveying and securing an entire ecosystem worth of data can be mitigated by focusing on securing identity and endpoints.

 Hacking methods are evolving faster than employee training can keep up.
 Recently, we published an article about how employee training doesn't solve the phishing problem.
-While we stand behind that viewpoint, we by no means suggest that employee training should be overlooked, nor that the process of employee training is futile.
+While we stand behind that viewpoint, we do not suggest that employee training should be overlooked, nor that it is futile.
 Still, many organizations lacking a strong cyber security program don’t know who to ask about training, what tools to requisition, or what kind of investment is needed.

 Fortunately, putting time, attention, and resources into cyber security is more convenient than it seems.
 A balanced approach of people and technology fosters an adaptive, vigilant, and secure data ecosystem.

-Here are some recommendations that will immediately improve your organization’s cyber security posture, starting with employees and the tools they use everyday:
+Here are some recommendations that will immediately improve your organization’s security posture, starting with employees and the tools they use everyday.

 Remember this simple adage: the best possible password is one that you don't know.
 25% of employees reuse the same password for everything, according to OpenVPN.
 Eliminating weak or redundant passwords is the first step your organization should take.
-Implement 1Password or LastPass companywide to remember, obfuscate, and autofill end-user passwords.
-LastPass even automatically generates passwords that are indecipherable at a glance.
+Implement 1Password or LastPass companywide to generate and autofill complex passwords.

 Despite these obvious benefits, password services are underutilized and frankly, not popular.
 In their report on Americans and Cybersecurity, Pew Research Center determined that 12% of netizens have used password management software, but only 3% rely on the service for everyday use.
 One person's weak password has the potential to compromise not only an entire organization's data, but also the data of those serviced by that company.
 Standardizing password management software disperses responsibility and risk in a visible, automated manner.

 Visibility into enterprise email should be an essential business function.
 Since emails are a popular attack vector, it's critical that security and forensic teams have complete awareness of email activity within the organization.
 Step one is connecting Office 365 or G Suite to your SIEM, which will, for example, correlate login events to look into potentially compromised accounts.
-Your forensic teams absolutely must be able to search comb through emails when looking for the smoking gun that led to a data breach.
-This essential function is difficult with native search tools within Gmail or Office 365.
+Your forensic teams absolutely must be able to search through emails when looking for the smoking gun that led to a data breach.

 Phishing emails don't always come from strangers.
 Often, they can come from friends and colleagues.
-If you receive a request for sensitive information—a routing number, login information, or even access to a document—reach out to the sender on a separate platform to confirm that the message isn't fraudulent.
+If you receive a request for sensitive information — a routing number, login information, or even access to a document — reach out to the sender in a different channel to confirm that the message isn't fraudulent.
 For example, if a coworker sends you a request via email, call or Slack message them to check the validity of their request.